-One of the country’s leading private research universities, Northwestern University includes three CFAR sites (from north to south on map): Northwestern University Evanston (NU Evanston); Northwestern Special Infectious Diseases Laboratory (SIDL); and Northwestern University Feinberg School of Medicine (NU FSM), the primary CFAR site and home of all cores and administration.
+One of the country’s leading private research universities, Northwestern University includes three CFAR sites (from north to south on map): Northwestern University Evanston (NU Evanston); Northwestern Special Infectious Diseases Laboratory (SIDL); and Northwestern University Feinberg School of Medicine (NU FSM), the primary CFAR site for administrative functions.
 Read more

 Find an HIV researcher at NU by searching the directory on the Northwestern Scholars website.

 Located on the south side of Chicago, The University of Chicago (UC) serves as another research hub for CFAR activities, bringing together researchers from the Biological Sciences Division, School of Social Service Administration, and Pritzker School of Medicine to fight HIV.
 Read more

 Find a faculty member in UC’s online directory.